 - This activity from King County is written to show elementary aged students the harm of packaged foods and how to reduce the amount of waste they produce when eating lunch.

-- This teacher’s page from Cornell University provides reasons for composting, waste management plans and tips, and K-12 composting activities.
+- Cornell University provides easy-to-understand reasons for composting, waste management plans and tips, including K-12 composting activities.

-- In this video, Lindsay Rogers demonstrates how worms help to speed up and improve the process of composting.
+- In this video, the Nebraska Game and Parks Commission demonstrates how worms help to speed up and improve the process of composting.

 - Widely viewed on National Geographic, this video shows how simple it is to compost outdoors.
 From this video, students and teachers alike can learn how to compost on school grounds or at home.